 Strategic Decision Making for Leaders

 Leaders and managers must deal with high levels of uncertainty, an ever-changing competitive landscape and diverse virtual teams.
 Some imply long-term investments and consequences, whereas others require agility and optionality.
-Understanding the tools and techniques that enable them to lead complex decision-making processes with rigorous and critical thinking will help them incentivise and make the right decisions even under pressure and with imperfect information to hand.
+Understanding the tools and techniques that enable leaders to lead complex decision-making processes with rigorous and critical thinking will help them incentivise and make the right decisions even under pressure and with imperfect information to hand.

 Who is the programme for?